-For more information:
+For background information:

 - View EPA's archived Greener Remediation Voluntary Standards Initiative webinar of March 4th, 2009, which discussed how a voluntary standard and verification system could improve the environmental outcomes of site cleanups across regulatory frameworks.
-Q&A Highlights (PDF) (3 pp, 66.83KB) summarize questions posed by webinar participants and corresponding answers from EPA presenters.
+Q&A Highlights (PDF) (3 pp, 67KB) summarize questions posed by webinar participants and corresponding answers from EPA presenters.